Tx0actical/Epsilon/README.md

 ## Overview

 Windows OS is a popular operating system for computers and servers.
-It is a powerful and easy to use operating system that is used by many people.
-It powers most, if not all, of the majority of Home and Enterprise computers.
-It has come a long way from its original form as a command line operating system to the current version of Windows 11.
+It has come a long way in improving it's functionality, performance and stability.

 But still, it has some rough edges.